 - Pour in the vinegar solution into the jars to cover the vegetables.

-- Place the jars in the fridge for roughly 2 hours before eating.
+- Place the jars in the fridge for roughly 45 minutes before serving.
+(Note 1)

-- Any cuts that are thicker than a shred will require atleast 3+ hours to pickle.
-Always try a pickle before serving to ensure that the taste has developed.
+- Any cuts that are thicker than a shred will require longer to pickle.
+Always taste a few strands of pickle before serving to ensure that the flavour has developed.